kkr202mlds/Achievement__Now/Responsive Web Design Certification/Notes.md

 left angle bracket (<), right angle bracket (>) &  forward slash (/)
 <opening tag>content</closing tag>
 ```
 - **Void Element** : Some HTML elements do not have a closing tag.
-These are known as void elements like img - image element
+These are known as void elements like img - `image element, input elements`
 ```
 <img />
 image element with a src attribute and alt attribute